hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `node_labels` - (Optional) A map of Kubernetes labels which should be applied to nodes in the Default Node Pool.

+* `node_taints` - (Optional) A list of the taints added to new nodes during node pool create and scale.

 * `only_critical_addons_enabled` - (Optional) Enabling this option will taint default node pool with `CriticalAddonsOnly=true:NoSchedule` taint.
 Changing this forces a new resource to be created.

 * `orchestrator_version` - (Optional) Version of Kubernetes used for the Agents.
 If not specified, the default node pool will be created with the version specified by `kubernetes_version`.
 If both are unspecified, the latest recommended version will be used at provisioning time (but won't auto-upgrade).
 AKS does not require an exact patch version to be specified, minor version aliases such as `1.22` are also supported. - The minor version's latest GA patch is automatically chosen in that case.
 More details can be found in [the documentation](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#alias-minor-version).